SamWhittington/WeylMultiwaySystem/README.md

 # WeylMultiwaySystem

-Currently working: The WeylMultiwayFinite.m file in the dev branch is fully functional, all other files are not
+Currently working: The WeylMultiwayFinite.m and WeylMultiwayAffine.m files in the dev branch is fully functional as stand alone files, but init.m is incomplete.

 Wolfram Language Package for exploring Multiway Systems associated with Lie algebras from arbitrary Dynkin Diagrams